gchojnowski/gapTrick/README.md

 # Installation

 The code requires only a standard AlphaFold2 installation to run.
 Check AlphaFold2 installation instructions at the [official webpage](https://github.com/google-deepmind/alphafold) or follow the instructions below.
 I use them to install the code on Colab.
+It should work smoothly on recent Linux distributions.

+If you have a running AlphaFold2 installation, you can skip to [gapTrick installation](#gaptrick) or run it directly from a cloned repository.

 ## Dependencies
 First create a target directory, create a basic conda environment, and install dependencies